Black, black and tan, black and white, black white and tan, blue roan, blue roan and tan, golden, lemon roan

 In this section, we’ll discuss some things you should consider before purchasing a Colonial Cocker Spaniel.

 The Colonial Cocker Spaniel is an active dog, but it’s easy to overfeed them, leading to weight gain.
 Many owners recommend starting with a high-quality chicken and rice diet and introducing other foods slowly.
 Always look for a brand that has a high-quality protein like chicken listed as its first ingredient.
 Avoid foods that use artificial dyes and chemical preservatives like BHT.
 A brand with real fruits and vegetables in its ingredients will provide your pet with antioxidants to boost the immune system, and flaxseed or fish oil will provide healthy omega fats.

 Daily Exercise Requirements 🐕

 The Colonial Cocker Spaniel is intelligent and easy to train.
-It loves to be the center of attention, so training sessions will be a high point of its day, and it’s eager to please, so it will be excited about learning new tricks.
-However, it gets upset easily, so you will need to be gentle and patient.
+They love to be the center of attention, so training sessions will be a high point of their day, and they’re eager to please, so they will be excited about learning new tricks.
+However, they get upset easily, so you will need to be gentle and patient.
 Your pet will require plenty of positive reinforcement, and you will need to keep plenty of treats handy for the best results.

 Health and Conditions ❤️